-When mortgage rates are low -- and in January 2018 the rates on both 30-year mortgages were at 3.95 percent, and the 15-year fixed-rate mortgage loans were at 3.38 percent -- refinancing to a shorter-term mortgage can save you tens of thousands of dollars.
+When mortgage rates are low -- and in late early January 2020 the rates on both 30-year mortgages were at 4.69 percent, and the 15-year fixed-rate mortgage loans were at 3.69 percent -- refinancing to a shorter-term mortgage can save you tens of thousands of dollars.

 If rates are low enough, you'll be able to save this money without having to pay a monthly mortgage payment that's too high for your budget.